Marlon Jerrard Byrd

-Byrd had another good year for the Phillies in 2014 as he played 154 games as the team's starting right fielder, putting up an OPS+ of 110 thanks to a .264 average, 28 doubles, 25 homers, 71 runs scored and 85 RBIs.
-That performance was wasted on a poor team badly in need of rebuilding however.
-After the season, the Phillies, began to get younger by trading some of their veterans, including Marlon, who was sent to the Cincinnati Reds on December 31st in return for P Ben Lively.
-In 96 games as the Reds' starting left fielder in 2015, Marlon hit .237, but with 19 homers and 42 RBIs.
-The Reds had expected to compete but were having a difficult season, so the 36-year-old outfielder became expendable.
+Byrd had another good year for the Phillies in 2014, playing 154 games as the team's starting right fielder, putting up an OPS+ of 110 thanks to a .264 average, 28 doubles, 25 homers, 71 runs scored and 85 RBI.
+That performance was wasted on a poor team badly in need of rebuilding.
+After the season, the Phillies began to trade some of their veterans, including Marlon, who was sent to the Cincinnati Reds on December 31st in return for pitcher Ben Lively.
+In 96 games as the Reds' starting left fielder in 2015, Marlon hit .237 with 19 homers and 42 RBI.
+The Reds had expected to compete but were having a difficult season, so Marlon became expendable again.
 On August 20th, he was sent to the San Francisco Giants in return for minor league reliever Stephen Johnson.
-He had a great debut for the Giants facing the Pirates on August 21st, collecting 3 hits including a two-run homer in a 6-4 win.
-In 39 games for San Francisco, he hit .272 with 4 homers and 31 RBIs to finish the season at .247 with 25 doubles, 23 homers and 73 RBIs in 135 games.
+He had a great debut for the Giants, facing the Pirates on August 21st, collecting 3 hits, including a two-run homer, in a 6-4 win.
+In 39 games for San Francisco, he hit .272 with 4 homers and 31 RBI to finish the season at .247 with 25 doubles, 23 homers and 73 RBI in 135 games.

 Sources include 2000-2003, 2005-2006 Baseball Almanacs, 2005 Topps #525